-The Material Control Manager is appointed by the Supply Chain Officer and is responsible for checking the physical precious metals and documents received and for record keeping.
+The Material Control Manager is appointed by the Supply Chain Officer and is responsible for checking the physical precious metals and documents received and for record-keeping.

 With respect to information sharing with employees, we provide education and training on relevant standards, laws, and company regulations for all employees of the head office, branches, and departments who are involved in the precious metal supply chain.
 The details of this training activity are recorded with appropriate monitoring of attendance.
-As part of this comprehensive training, 133 employees received supply chain DD training.
+As part of this comprehensive training, 146 employees received supply chain DD training in the reporting year.
 This training focused on reminding them of the various conditions that permit cash payments in transactions involving the purchase of precious metals.
-This specifically includes scenarios where the purchase amount is below 1 million yen and when prior approval from the Compliance Officer or a manager with delegated authority is required.
+Specifically, this included scenarios where the purchase amount is below 1 million yen and prior approval must be obtained from the Compliance Officer or a manager with delegated authority.